thuzarwin/open-data-sprints/docs/project-training.rst

  Activities
    	- User Interviews - Interview Open data city employees and Data Liaisons
-   	- User Testing - Take a Socrata course and share your experience
+   	- User Testing - Team members take a Socrata course and share experiences
-   	- Diary Study - Team members document and develop a fieldwork dairy as they shadow a Open data liason or open data city employee throughout their day to day using Socarata Open Data portal and attending a Socrata class.
+   	- Diary Study - record experiences and thoughts about Socrata Training materials and Socrata Open Data Portal in a journal.
+Also document user experiences while using product.
    	- Questionarre - Surveying target users to learn what the needs are  and what types of educational content, training materials they require.

 Success criteria